PeterJCLaw/srcomp-http/docs/endpoints.rst

 Notably, teams which are disqualified or no-show from a match will have a normalised (league) score of zero but will still have a position value.

-The staging deadline is available in ``times.staging.end`` while the ``times.staging.start`` value is when shepherds should start looking for teams although this isn't a strict value.
+The staging deadline is available in ``times.staging.closes`` while the ``times.staging.signal_shepherds`` value is when shepherds should start looking for teams although this isn't a strict value.

 /matches/last_scored
 --------------------